FrancisMbroh/Animated-Hamburger-Menu/README.md

 # Francis Mbroh - Animated Hamburger Menu - CSS HTML NO JS

-This is a project I did to Practice my CSS skills.
+Hi I'm Francis Mbroh.
+I'm a web developer who is avid to seeking solutions to everyday problems.
+I wanted to create a hamburger with animation and I just did it.
+I believe being able to solve problems pivot on taking actions.
+Feel comfy traversing my repositories😊.

 ## Table of contents